redwoodjs/redwood/docs/docs/testing.md

 > **CAUTION**: With describeScenario, your tests are no longer isolated.
 The results, or side-effects, of prior tests can affect later tests.

-Rational for using `describeScenario` include:
+Rationale for using `describeScenario` include:
 <ul>
 <li>Create multi-step tests where the next test is dependent upon the results of the previous test (Note caution above).</li>
 <li>Reduce testing run time.
 There is an overhead to setting up and tearing down the db on each test, and in some cases a reduced testing run time may be of significant benefit.
 This may be of benefit where the likelihood of side-effects is low, such as in query testing</li>